-Along with the input fu5 file, which controls the POLYRATE options, the fu70 input file will control all of the NWCHEMRATE options and some of the NWCHEM input options.
-The fu70 input file is divided into sections which, like the fu5 sections, are denoted by a header preceded by an asterisk ().
+Along with the input fu5 file, which controls the Polyrate options, the fu70 input file will control all of the NWChemrate options and some of the NWChem input options.
+The fu70 input file is divided into sections which, like the fu5 sections, are denoted by a header preceded by an asterisk (\).
 There are ten sections, each starting with NWR in order to avoid confusion with similar sections in the fu5 input file.
 These sections are NWRGENERAL, NWRCOMMON, NWRREACT1, NWRREACT2, NWRPROD1, NWRPROD2, NWRWELLR, NWRWELLP, NWRSTART and NWRPATH.
 In these sections, the appropriate keywords need to be specified.

-Section name Description NWRGENERAL General options NWRCOMMON NWCHEM options common to all the stationary points NWRREACT1 NWCHEM options specific to the first reactant NWRREACT2 NWCHEM options specific to the second reactant, if any NWRPROD1 NWCHEM options specific to the first product NWRPROD2 NWCHEM options specific to the second product, if any NWRWELLR NWCHEM options specific to the reactant well, if any NWRWELLP NWCHEM options specific to the product well, if any NWRSTART NWCHEM options specific to the starting (or saddle) point NWRPATH NWCHEM options common to all the nonstationary points along the reaction path NWRNWREND signals last line of the esp.fu70 file (mandatory)
+Description

+General options

+NWChem options common to all the stationary

+points

+NWChem options specific to the first reactant

+NWChem options specific to the second reactant,

+if any

+NWChem options specific to the first product

+NWChem options specific to the second product,

+if any

+NWChem options specific to the reactant well, if

+any

+NWChem options specific to the product well, if

+any

+NWChem options specific to the starting (or

+saddle) point

+NWChem options common to all the

+nonstationary points along the reaction path

+signals last line of the esp.fu70 file (mandatory)

 There are three types of keywords: switch (which does not have any argument), variable (which requires one argument following the keyword), and list (which requires a list of options, with an NWREND line).
-See the POLYRATE manual for a more thorough discussion of the three types of keywords.
-(Note that a list terminates with an NWREND line, rather than an END line, to avoid confusion with NWCHEM blocks that also end with an END statement.)
+See the Polyrate manual for a more thorough discussion of the three types of keywords.
+(Note that a list terminates with an NWREND line, rather than an END line, to avoid confusion with NWChem blocks that also end with an END statement.)